hibernate/hibernate-validator/README.md

 ## Release Notes

-The full list of changes for this release can be found in [changelog.txt](changelog.txt).
+The full list of changes for this release can be found in [changelog.md](changelog.md).

 ## System Requirements